 NOTE 2: While MCData client 1 is in the emergency state, all types of MCData one-to-one and group communications initiated by MCData client 1 are initiated as MCData emergency communications.

 2. MCData client 1 requests the MCData server to upgrade the MCData group to an in-progress emergency state by sending a MCData group SDS communication upgrade request.
-The MCData client 1 sets emergency indicator in the request.
+The MCData client 1 sets the emergency indicator in the request.
 If configured to send an MCData alert when initiating an MCData emergency group SDS upgrade, the request also contains an indication that an MCData alert is to be initiated.

 3. The MCData server sets the emergency state of the MCData group and adjusts the priority of the underlying bearer for all or selected participants in the MCData group SDS communication that receive the communication over unicast.